 - Listen actively to what the individual is saying.

-- During an emergency evacuation (if time permits), offer to carry the person’s emergency survival kit for them along with any equipment or assistive devices they will need.
+- During an emergency evacuation (if time permits), offer to carry the person’s emergency kit for them along with any equipment or assistive devices they will need.

 - Review previous categories in this guide on how to assist people with specific disabilities.